We're closed for Shabbos. We reopen [[opentime]]. Time until we reopen: [[countdown]]. Thanks for understanding.

 The classic lineup is apple with honey, pomegranate, dates, leek, gourd, beets, black-eyed peas (rubia), and a fish head or head of lamb — with communities adding or omitting according to their minhag.
 A tray with distinct sections or dishes for each symbolic food keeps the presentation as meaningful as the prayers.

-Acrylic — often called lucite — is the modern favorite: sticky honey, date syrup, and beet juice wipe right off, it won't chip like ceramic, and it photographs beautifully on a Yom Tov table.
+Acrylic — often called Lucite — is the modern favorite: sticky honey, date syrup, and beet juice wipe right off, it won't chip like ceramic, and it photographs beautifully on a Yom Tov table.
 Waterdale's simanim trays come in pearlstone, honeycomb, and woven textures, so durability doesn't come at the cost of design.

 The simanim seder is most widely observed on the first night of Rosh Hashanah, and many families repeat some or all of the simanim on the second night as well — customs vary, so follow your family's minhag.
 Either way, the tray stays on the table for both nights of Yom Tov.